To view Spring 2026 course descriptions, please click HERE.

 16:988:525; 526 Colloquium in Women's and Gender Studies (3 credits)

-16:988:530 Gendered Borders/Changing Boundaries (3 credits)
+16:988:530; Gendered Borders/Changing Boundaries

 The course provides a multi-disciplinary materialist approach to understanding the way that capitalist development has created/es gendered borders and changes/ed boundaries.
 The course examines the global economic system and the ways in which it has changed over time.
-This is an advanced reading seminar that explores various (but especially feminist) approaches to theorizing how the global economy works to deconstruct and unmask the neo-liberal, market driven policy agenda and examine national and global alternatives.
+This is an advanced reading seminar that explores various (but especially feminist) approaches to theorizing how the global economy works to deconstruct and unmask the neoliberal, market-driven policy agenda and examine national and global alternatives.
 It will focus on how the changing nature of production with global flows of capital and people, have a gender differentiated impact on the lives of women in different locations.
 Particular attention will be paid to macro economic policy, supply chains and labor rights, financialization, development policy and inclusive growth.

-16:988:535 Gender and Human Rights (3 credits)
+16:988:535 (cross-listed as 01:988:405); Gender and Human Rights

 16:988:561 Black Feminist Theory (3 credits)